Tennis-Pliskova among contenders at U.S. Open as Czech chases elusive major | Sports-Games

 "I feel good with my game...
 I have plenty of days to go to the start (of the U.S. Open).
 I'm excited to be back in New York because last year was not really like New York," she added, referring to the tournament which was staged without any fans in attendance.
 Jennifer Brady and Coco Gauff will lead the charge of the local hopefuls and can expect vociferous support on match days, with the United States Tennis Association allowing full fan capacity for the two weeks of the tournament starting Aug.
 30.

 World number 14 Brady showed her class by reaching the semi-finals at last year's tournament and then stormed into the 2021 Australian Open final where she lost to Naomi Osaka.
-Sloane Stephens, the 2017 champion, will also fly the flag for the Americans as will Jessica Pegula and seven-times Grand Slam winner Venus Williams, who will be making her 23rd main draw appearance as a wildcard.
+Sloane Stephens, the 2017 champion, will also fly the flag for the Americans as will Jessica Pegula.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)